mennylevinski/uspector-net/README.md

-# Uspector – Lite Network Scanner
+# Uspector – Network Scanner

 Cross-platform Python tool designed to discover devices on your local IPv4 network.
 Built for ethical diagnostics, security awareness, and administrative auditing.
 Suitable for personal and organizational use.